dataquest-dev/dspace-import/README.dev.md

 Check test.example package.
 Everything necessary should be there.

 Test data are in `test/data` folder.
-If your test data contains special characters like čřšáý and so on, it is recommended to make `.stripped` variation of the file.
+If your test data contains special characters such as čřšáý, it is recommended to make `.stripped` variation of the file.
 E.g. `my_format.json` and `my_format.stripped.json` for loading data
 and `my_format.test.xml` and `my_format.test.stripped.xml` for testing.

-If not on dev-5 (e.g. when run on localhost), `.stripped` version of files will be loaded.
+If not on dev-5 (e.g., when run on localhost), `.stripped` version of files will be loaded.
-The reason for this is, that when dspace runs on windows, it has trouble with special characters.
+The reason for this is that when DSpace runs on Windows, it has trouble with special characters.

 ## Settings
-See const.py for constants used at testing.
+See const.py for constants used in testing.

-To set up logs, navigate to support.logs.py and modify method set_up_logging.
+To set up logs, navigate to support.logs.py and modify the method set_up_logging.

 ## Run